View Upcoming Events

 • 8% of executives operate at Stage 3 – Think Satya Nadella, CEO of Microsoft.
 Rather than chase after a higher stock price, he focused on improving the organization.
 He transformed Microsoft’s culture through a focus on growth mindsets, got rid of stacked-ranked performance management systems, developed a new purpose statement, and focused on collaborating with competitors instead of competing against them.
 All in an effort to create greater value.

-Helping Your Executives Vertically Develop and Make the Shift to Stage 3
+Helping Your Executives Develop and Shift to Stage 3

 What we need today, more than ever before, is vertically developed leaders.
 We need leaders who are internally programmed to effectively navigate the increasing change, pressure, uncertainty, and complexity that their organizations are facing.
 Unfortunately, only 8% of executives operate at Stage 3, the level required to navigate effectively amidst tumultuous environmental conditions.
 When organizations have executives that operate from Stage 1 or Stage 2, their organizations are, at best, surviving.
 But commonly, they are suffering or struggling.
 It is only when an organization has Stage 3 executives that they thrive.

-If you want to learn more about how you can help your executives vertically develop, join us for our upcoming webinar: How to Help Executives Operate at a Higher Level – 8/17/22 @ 2:00 p.m.
-EST
+If you want to learn more about how you can move beyond horizontal development and help your executives vertically develop, join me for How to Help Executives Operate at a Higher Level.

 Related Topics